 Delhi is one of the most polluted cities in the world.
 PM2.5 pollution levels reach more than 10 times the World Health Organization’s annual limit.
-To combat air pollution, the Delhi government recently installed a new smog tower in the center of the city.
-But will this Delhi smog tower have an effect on reducing outdoor air pollution?
+The city aims to tackle this crisis by installing a smog tower.
+Yet, an important question remains: Can Delhi’s air purifier tower effectively combat outdoor air pollution?

 How the Delhi Smog Tower Works

-The Delhi smog tower is 24 meters tall and includes 40 large fans.
-The air is sucked in from the top and the filtered air comes out from the bottle of the tower.
-The tower consists of 10,000 filters to filter out particle sizes up to 0.3 microns.
+It’s 24 meters tall and has 40 large fans.
+It sucks air in from the top and pushes filtered air out from the bottom of the tower.
+Inside, the tower has 10,000 filters to capture particle sizes up to 0.3 microns.

 The Delhi government claims that this smog tower can deliver clean air up to one thousand cubic meters per second.
 It also uses 8 sensors to measure the air quality before and after filtration.